hailongcoding/MyPrompt/README.md

 ## MyPrompt is a prompt that can choose other prompt .
 ## In 5 / May / 2024 MyPrompt for Windows was created
 ## MyPrompt for Linux comming soon
+### The prompt dont have a name , please comment a name for it